micans/pick/README.md

 The next example splits the input into chunks of size `1000`, retaining the header for each, with output names defined in the `S` column as `split<N>.txt`, where `<N>` are zero-padded batch numbers.

+### Splitting a table into smaller tables for parallel processing

 ```
 pick -A --demux=S S:=^split,r0wno^1000,idiv^4,zp^.txt < data.txt
 File           Written  Filtered